Smail-k/School-Map/README.md

 and also giving possiblity to the administration to make changes in the map , to be updated with school structure. application developped with nodejs,express in backend , and for frontend html,css,js to make it simple.

-to see a live demo here is the link : https://school-map.herokuapp.com hope you enjoy it !
+hope you enjoy it !